Patriotic Bomb Pop Cupcakes

 -

-Transfer frosting to a piping bag fitted with a large open star tip like 1M or 2D and swirl onto cooled cupcakes.
+Transfer the blue frosting to a piping bag fitted with a large star or round tip, or use a spatula.

-Shower with red, white, and blue sprinkles just before serving for the full bomb pop vibe.
+Finish the cupcakes with red, white, and blue sprinkles on top for a playful bomb pop look.

 Substitutions